LSSTDESC/firecrown/docs/sacc_usage.rst

 **Note**: This guide focuses on the naming conventions and best practices for **two-point measurements** specifically.
-While SACC supports diverse measurement types, the conventions described here are tailored to two-point galaxy correlations.
+While SACC supports diverse measurement types, the conventions described here are tailored to two-point correlations.

 Key Features of SACC:

-- **Tracers**: Represent tomographic bins or other matter distribution tracers (e.g., galaxies in a redshift range, CMB temperature map)
+- **Tracers**: Represent tomographic bins or other matter distribution tracers (e.g., galaxies in a redshift range, CMB convergence map)
 - **Data Points**: Individual measurements of correlations between pairs of tracers
 - **Metadata**: Including covariances, window functions, and measurement types
 - **Data Types**: Standardized strings that identify what kind of measurement is stored